asyncapi/website/pages/docs/concepts/asyncapi-document/extending-specification.md

   x-linkedin: '/company/asyncapi'
 ```

-In the above document, you can see an `info` object extended with custom information about LinkedIn account of company owning the application.
-Custom information is represented by custom property called `x-linkedin`.
+The above document shows an `info` object extended with custom information about a company's LinkedIn account that owns the application.
+Custom information is represented via a custom property called `x-linkedin`.

 <Remember>
-All available tooling might not support AsyncAPI extensions.
-The tooling can be extended to understand and handle the added data, especially if the tools are internal or open source.
+AsyncAPI tools might not support AsyncAPI extensions.
+Our tools can be extended to understand and handle the added data, especially if the tools are internal or open source.
 </Remember>

 ## Extending unsupported features

-When facing a case where the AsyncAPI specification does not support the required feature, that functionality can be extended using these extensions.
-If the extended part also benefits other developers, you could contribute to the AsyncAPI specification.
-This contribution can be made by [creating an issue](https://github.com/asyncapi/spec) on the AsyncAPI GitHub repository.
-Please get familiar with [contribution guide](https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md) before making an contribution.
+If you need a feature not covered by the AsyncAPI specification, you can create an extension for it.
+Should this extension be useful to others, consider contributing it back to the AsyncAPI community.
+You can do this by [opening a spec issue](https://github.com/asyncapi/spec) in the AsyncAPI GitHub repository.
+Before contributing, review the [AsyncAPI contribution guidelines](https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md).